Search...Search plugins and themes...

 It is also possible to highlight the ply.
 By using show-move you can select the style:

-• squares: it highlights green the origin and destination squares of the move.
+• squares: it highlights the origin and destination squares of the move in green.

 • arrow: it draws an arrow from the origin to the destination square of the move.